 Introduction

-Canada is one of the easiest countries to misunderstand from the gross salary alone because every employee faces two tax layers at the same time.
+Canada is one of the easiest countries to misread from the gross salary alone because every employee deals with two tax layers at once.
 Federal tax applies everywhere, but provincial tax, CPP, and EI change what actually reaches the bank account.
-That means a salary that feels strong in Alberta can feel ordinary in Ontario or British Columbia once payroll deductions and housing costs are both visible.
+That means a salary that feels strong in Alberta can feel much more ordinary in Ontario or British Columbia once payroll deductions and housing costs are visible together.

-A useful Canada salary guide therefore needs more than a single calculator result.
-It needs to explain the gross to net breakdown, the role of the federal basic personal amount, the provincial stack that sits on top of it, and the statutory deductions that many workers mentally file away as one big tax number.
+A useful Canada salary guide therefore needs more than one calculator result.
+It needs to explain the gross-to-net breakdown, the role of the federal basic personal amount, the provincial layer that sits on top of it, and the statutory deductions that many workers mentally file away as one big tax number.

-This page is built for that comparison.
-It explains how the Canadian deduction stack works, why province matters so much for take-home pay, and how to think about job offers, relocations, and budgeting decisions in a more realistic after-tax way.
+That is what this page is for.
+It explains how the Canadian deduction stack works, why province matters so much for take-home pay, and how to think about job offers, relocations, and budgeting decisions in a more grounded after-tax way.

 Current legal and policy basis